thanksmister/android-mqtt-alarm-panel/README.md

 - Optional screensaver mode using a digital clock or Imgur images.
 - Seven day Weather forecast (requires DarkSky api key).
 - Home Automation Platform webpage support for viewing home automation dashboards.

+## Hardware & Software

+- Android Device running Android OS 4.1 or greater.
+It'a also recommended that you use your own screensaver, like Daydream for Android so that your device does not go to sleep.
+You also want to disable your lock screen.
+The application will not work if your device sleeps (i.e. you need to unlock your device to open).

+- There is a known issue with Fire OS devices from Amazon, they usually have a custom OS and may not include Daydream.
+You will then need to use the built-in screensaver features or you need to install an alternative solution.
+Some Fire OS devices also lack haptic feedback for key presses and the ability to customize the alarm sound.

+Android 4.0 devices use [WebView](https://developer.chrome.com/multidevice/webview/overview) to render webpages, The WebView shipped with Android 4.4 (KitKat) is based on the same code as Chrome for Android version 30.
+This WebView does not have full feature parity with Chrome for Android and is given the version number 30.0.0.0.

+## Support

+For issues, feature requests, comments or questions, use the [Github issues tracker](https://github.com/thanksmister/android-mqtt-alarm-panel/issues).
+For HASS specific questions, you can join the [Home Assistant Community Discussion](https://community.home-assistant.io/t/mqtt-alarm-control-panel-for-raspberry-pi-and-android/26484/94) page which already has a lot information from the community.

 ## Screen Shots: